 By Michael Lanza

-If you’re super fit and strong, young, hike with a pack of any weight 50 or 100 days a year, and have never known any sort of injury or ache in your body, then don’t bother reading this article.
-But for everyone else, knowing how to find the right backpack for your activities and your body will make a world of difference in your enjoyment when carrying that pack for hours a day on a trail or up and down a mountain.
-The following tips reflect what I’ve learned about finding the right pack from hundreds of days testing all manner of daypacks, backpacks, climbing packs, and ski packs for the past two decades.
+If you’re super fit and strong, hike with a pack of any weight 50 or more days a year, and have never known any sort of injury or ache in your body, then don’t bother reading this article.
+But for everyone else, knowing how to find the right pack for backpacking and other outdoor activities—and for your body—will make a world of difference in your enjoyment when carrying that pack for hours a day on a trail or up and down a mountain.
+This article will lead you through five steps to accomplish exactly that—helping to ensure that you spend your gear money smartly.

 #1 Decide What It’s For

-Are you an ultralight backpacker, or carrying most of the gear and food for your young kids, or somewhere into between those extremes?
+Are you a lightweight or ultralight backpacker, or carrying most of the gear and food for your young kids, or somewhere into between?
 Are you a weekend backpacker, or planning to take weeklong trips as well, or planning a long thru-hike?
 Do you dayhike or backpack only in dry, mild climates in summer, or go out in colder and wetter climates, in shoulder seasons (spring and fall), or even in winter, too?

 Capacity and maximum weight you’ll carry are two distinct but overlapping considerations.
 A mid-size pack, for instance, may still be lightweight and intended to carry only a maximum load of 30 or 35 pounds.